-iii.
-Algernon Charles Swinburne (1837-1909): The Pre Raphaelite Brotherhood member, A.C.
+❖ Algernon Charles Swinburne (1837-1909)

+The Pre Raphaelite Brotherhood member, A.C.
 Swinburne's long verse play Atalanta in Calydon (1865) is an attack on religion, in the form of Greek tragedy and the language of the Old Testament.
 The rich imagery with which he adorns the description of spring is reminiscent of Romantic poetry:

-'The faint fresh flame of the young year flushes From leaf to flower and flower to fruit; And fruit and leaf are as gold and fire, And the oat is heard above the lyre.'
+The faint fresh flame of the young year flushes

+From leaf to flower and flower to fruit;

+And fruit and leaf are as gold and fire,

+And the oat is heard above the lyre.

-Poems and Ballads (1866) and Poems and Ballads second series (1878) produced a sense of sensuality that is both a moral and spiritual challenge to the ethos of the period.
-His rebellion against the established codes is reflected in his anti-Christian stance, and that baffled many Victorians.
+Poems and Ballads (1866) and Poems and Ballads second series (1878) produced a sense of sensuality that is both a moral and spiritual challenge to the ethos of the period, and in that sense it ushers in the Pre-Raphaelite movement in a subtle way.
+Swinburne's rebellion against the established codes is reflected in his anti-Christian stance, and that baffled many Victorians.
 His love poems, instead of celebrating the nature of love, rather explore the pains.
 A Forsaken Garden (1878) is a case in point, where he says, 'in the lips that whispered, the eyes that had lightened/Love was dead'.
 Songs before Sunrise (1871), almost a continuation of his long poem 'A Song of Italy' is on Italian unification.
-One can delineate an eternal youth in Swinburne-in his paganic rebellion and his eloquence on overthrow of established governments.
+One can delineate an eternal youth in Swinburne- in his paganic rebellion and his eloquence on overthrow of established governments.